3point14guy/notes/7_ruby_d3/ruby-day3.md

 But you have to ask yourself: will this reduce lines of code?
 For the first one ("hello" method), it would only make sense to make this method if you going to print out "Hello Universe" more than four times (three lines for the method definition, one line for "calling" the method).

 A method will not be performed until it is "called".
+You "call" it's name to activate the code.

 ```ruby
 # define the method: